thoughtbot/ruby-science/release/ruby-science-sample.md

 As a purchaser of the book, you also get access to:

-* Multiple formats, including HTML, PDF, EPUB, and Kindle.
+* Multiple formats, including HTML, PDF, EPUB and Kindle.
-* A complete example application containing code samples referenced from the book.
+* A complete example application containing code samples referenced in the book.
-* The GitHub repository to receive updates as soon as they're pushed.
+* Access to a GitHub repository to receive updates as soon as they're pushed.
-* GitHub issues, where you can provide feedback tell us what you'd like to see.
+* Access to GitHub Issues, where you can provide feedback and tell us what you'd like to see.
-* Ask us your toughest Rails questions!
+* And you can ask us your toughest Rails questions!

-# Contact us
+# Contact Us

 If you have any questions, or just want to get in touch, drop us a line at [learn@thoughtbot.com](mailto:learn@thoughtbot.com).

 \clearpage